South Carolina Department of Education (SCDE)

 School districts that currently have sites receiving EEDA grants funds may apply for funding to operate projects at new sites.
 However, priority will be given to those school districts that are not currently receiving funds or are not scheduled to receive continuation funds for 2018-19.
 Districts may propose to serve up to three schools per application.
 A district may submit one or more applications that propose to serve a cohort of students in grades 3-12 attending elementary, middle, junior high, and/or high schools.

-Unallowable activities include the renovation or construction of facilities and the support of political or religious activities.
+Unallowable activities include the renovation or construction of facilities; overnight field trips; incentives or stipends for students; purchase of clothing, electronics and equipment with a value of $1,000 or more per unit, and vehicles; and support for political or religious activities.
 Grantees may not subgrant components of the project to outside vendors.
 Funds used for any purpose other than those approved in the grant application will be disallowed.

 Because sustainability of the proposed project is of paramount importance, an applicant should indicate any matching funding and in-kind contributions as a clear sign of its sustainability plans and potential for continuation of operation.
 However, matching funds, which include state, federal, private, or other funding, are not required for a Preparing College- and Career-Ready Graduates Grant.